newchuyalong/libgdx-learning/Box2d.md

 while (bi.hasNext()){
     Body b = bi.next();

-    // Get the bodies user data - in this example, our user
+    // Get the body's user data - in this example, our user
     // data is an instance of the Entity class
     Entity e = (Entity) b.getUserData();